Armando Ayala Anguiano: Biography

 Born in Abasolo, Guanajuato, Mexico.
 In order to contribute to the family income, he started working as a telegraphist since he was a teenager.
 Using the Morse code, he traveled throughout the country and mastered the Spanish language.
 His intellectual instruction came mainly from his voracity for reading.
 Years later he worked at the Mexicana de Aviación air control tower.
 In Tijuana he wrote his first novel: Las ganas de creer (The Desire to Believe).
 He studied film screenwriting at the University of Southern California.
 In Mexico City he failed to sell his scripts.
-At the age of 23 (1951) he joined El sol de México journal (Cadena García Balseca) as a journalist.
+At the age of 23 (1951) he joined El sol de México journal (Cadena García Valseca) as a journalist.

 In 1954 he was awarded a scholarship to study Political Science at The Sorbonne University in Paris, France.
 He joined the press room of Visión, the Latin American version of an American magazine.
 This allowed him to travel extensively through post-World War II Europe and later on to New York City, Argentina, and Peru.

 A friend of André Labarthe, founder in Paris of Constellation magazine and in London of Le France Libre, Ayala returned to Mexico at 33, entering the Writers Center (Centro de Escritores) as an intern.
 Eager to found an independent magazine, he was supported by the owner of the Novedades journal, don Rómulo O'Farrill Jr. and his daring publicist, Fernando Canales.

 The first issue of the monthly magazine Contenido appeared in June 1963 with a print run of 60 thousand copies and extensive television publicity provided by his investing partners Rómulo O'Farrill Jr. and Miguel Alemán Velasco.
 Of practical Reader’s Digest-type size and easy reading, the magazine contained general culture investigations, political news, and unknown aspects of the official history.